refuge/fubar/README.md

 	$

-`{auth, mqtt_account}` line can be commented out from **fubar.config** to disable account authentication (default).
+`{auth, mqtt_account}` line can be commented out from **fubar.config** to disable account authentication.
 In this case, anyone may connect the broker without username/password.

 ### Using ACL control ###